 During various audits, we have identified that the organization structure related to the authorization is not maintained appropriately.
 This is true in 8 out of 10 cases.
 The roles that are derived from the same company code or plant will have a different set of organization derivations and values maintained.
 It is highly recommended to have a proper organizational structure in place.

 This can be easily achieved by implementing solutions such as SAP GRC AC Business Role Management, or ToggleNow’s Xpedite solution.
 Where the organization mappings can be done quickly and maintained appropriately, and the organization structure derivations always happen from the pre-defined organizational maps.
 It further reduces the lead-time to create the organization level based derived roles as the security administrations don’t need to reach the business teams to identify the values that need to be maintained.

 How sure you are that your users don’t have excessive access?
 Many of us still use the traditional way of granting access using the access request forms and manual user management activities.
 This approach to provision the user requests is a manual and time-intensive process and involves multiple people and teams.
 Risk analysis of Segregation of Duties or sensitive access is either checked manually or never checked, which leads to excessive access and SoDs.

 It is very important to have the right provisioning process in place.
-SAP GRC AC access request management (ARM) eases this process with automated provisioning and approval process.
+SAP GRC AC access request management (ARM) eases this process with the automated provisioning and approval process.
 The workflows can be easily defined using the standard MSMP cockpit or extend it using BRF+.
 ToggleNow has rich experience in designing complex workflows and helps you if GRC is already implemented in your system and you need to automate some of the manual processes that are being followed today even after a successful implementation of GRC.
 There are numerous other players in the market, who offer similar provisioning solutions, in case GRC AC is not an option for you based on present business conditions.

 Use the right tools to automate the processes: